revolist/revogrid-docs/tests/e2e/docs/scenarios/shared-shell.md

 3. Inspect navigation → exactly one matching canonical example has the active presentation; its destination agrees with the catalog.
 4. Open Code and close with Back to demo → original workspace remains present and no second demo is mounted.

 Visual: header/actions and grid are readable, content scrolls within the intended workspace, no persistent loading layer hides data.
-Audit ledger failure is additional to invoice-grid readiness.
+Audit History also requires its Change ledger panel to be ready.

 Automation: scope to demo ID, then actual fixture record; assert link destinations without following trial or GitHub links.
 Collect errors and asset failures, distinguishing localhost external services from demo failures.
 Do not use analytics `demo_ready` alone as a data-ready oracle.